zendesk/android-db-commons/README.md

 android-db-commons
 ==================

+WARNING: This library is under heavy development.
+We can't guarantee both stability of the library itself and the API.
+However, if you'll find some troubles, bugs, problems please submit an issue here so we can fix it!

 Some common utilities for ContentProvider/ContentResolver/Cursor and other db-related android stuff

 Currently it's just a builder for ContentResolver-related crap.